TheArtyMorty/GalacticRunSolver/README.md

 # GalacticRunSolver

 My attempt at solving galactic run (ricochet robots online) maps.
-- Project is still under development (see Backlog section)
+- Project is almosted finished (can we ever be?) :)

 ## Presentation